28

 You just try and be yourself.
 I’ve got a real strong belief in how I want the game to be played, how I see it, what I enjoy.

-Seeing the bigger picture during lockdown
+Bigger picture during lockdown

 (On March 13th 2020 the season was suspended because of the Covid-19 pandemic.
 Eventually it was curtailed, with the league decided on a points-per-game basis).